 Top 5 Reasons Why Most SaaS Startups Fail

 1. Management Without Vision

 An environment should be created where employees take responsibility and are the engines of profitability.
 Building a strong and well-executed management team is one of the areas that impact most outcomes when it comes to SaaS startups.

-According to Gallup, good mangers account for 70% variance in the engagement of an employee.
-There are two behaviors that affect employee performance – communication and recognizing the strength of employees.
+According to Gallup, good managers account for a 70% variance in the engagement of an employee.
+Two behaviors affect employee performance – communication and recognizing the strength of employees.